-Cusco isn’t just the beating heart of Peru, it’s also the undisputed cultural coronary of South America.
+Cusco isn’t just the beating heart of Peru, and it’s also the undisputed cultural coronary of South America.
 For centuries, the city acted as the capital of the Incan empire before the Spanish arrived and claimed it as their own.

-Today, Cusco is a UNESCO World Heritage site attracting just short of two million visitors annually, many of whom are en route to world famous Machu Picchu.
+Today, Cusco is a UNESCO World Heritage site attracting just short of two million visitors annually, many of whom are en route to world-famous Machu Picchu.
 While most people only use Cusco as a jumping point to reach the famed ruins, we recommend allowing two days to navigate the cobblestone streets and illogical alleyways of this historic city.

 Where to Stay

 A few blocks from Main Square (Plaza de Armas) is Casa Andina, a beautiful hotel with luxurious beds and exceptional service.
 It is located in Sans Blas, a hilly neighbourhood overlooking the city.

 El Mercado is a cozy boutique hotel with a welcoming, “how can I help?” service standard.
 Each room is unique, reflecting a mix of the city’s Incan and Spanish colonial heritage.
 Perhaps the best asset is the comfortable courtyard pictured below.

 Another nearby option is Casa Sans Blas.
 While not as chic, the guest house has an onsite restaurant serving exceptional Andean cuisine as well as a complimentary breakfast buffet.

 If you’re looking to splurge, there’s a lovingly restored Spanish colonial building off Main Square that has been transformed into one of the city’s best hotels, Inkaterra La Casona Relais & Chateaux.
 You’ll enter through brick and beam arches before lounging by candelabras.
 The rooms are fitted with stone fireplaces and decorated with Incan textiles.